KnuckleSecurity/website/_posts/2021-10-9-thm-vulnversity-ctf-writeup.markdown

 <br>
 As you can see euid (Effective user id) set to 0 which belongs to root.Now you can get the root flag.

-That is all for this machine, thank you for reading :)
+That is all for this machine.